JoelVerm/blog/_posts/2024-04-25-shakshuka.md

 1. Cut the onion and bell pepper into small pieces
 2. Add olive oil to a medium heat pan
-3. Add the onion and bell pepper to the pan and fry then until they're soft
+3. Add the onion and bell pepper to the pan and fry until they're soft
 4. Add the canned tomatoes
 5. Add the curry powder, cilantro, parsley, garlic, and salt
 6. Mix everything together very well